thacherT1D/new-angular-curriculum/Unit-3/10-angular-with-rails-resources-and-paths.md

 **EXERCISE**

 Now that the `before_action` is in the `ContactsController`, try copying some links from your app and reloading them on the page.
 Is everything working?
 You may have to change some links from `#` to normal links on your page.
-Try using the browsers back button.
+Try using the browser's back button.
 Does that work as expected?
 Make sure you get everything working as if your angular app were a normal rails CRUD app.

 **EXERCISE**